-On some videos, the view count might seem frozen or not show all the views that you expect.
-Video views are algorithmically validated to maintain fair and positive experiences for content creators, advertisers and users.
-To verify that views are real and accurate, YouTube may temporarily slow down, freeze or adjust the view count, as well as discard low-quality playbacks.
+On some videos, the view count might seem frozen or not show all of the views that you expect.
+Video views are algorithmically validated to maintain fair and positive experiences for content creators, advertisers and viewers.
+To verify that views are real and accurate, YouTube may temporarily slow down, freeze or change the view count, as well as discard low-quality playbacks.

 Paid advertising views

 If your video is used as an ad on YouTube, we may count views of your ad as views on your video.
 These paid advertising views are counted as views because they indicate that a viewer engaged with the video.

 - TrueView in-stream video ads: Paid advertising views will be counted as views when: